The capital and largest city in Ukraine has a population of 3 million people, requiring a minimum of 3-4 days to explore the main highlights.

 Dating back to the 5th century, Kiev is one of the oldest cities in Eastern Europe.
 Due to its location straddling Europe and Asia, Kiev was frequently under attack by different groups of invaders.
 After reaching a ‘golden age’ in the 10th-13th centuries, Kiev was overrun by the Mongols.
 Not long after, Kiev was merged with the kingdom of Lithuania before eventually falling under Russian control.
 Ukraine finally re-gained independence in 1991.

-Today, the city contains a mix of modernity with a distinctly soviet feel.
+Today, the city is a mix of modernity with a distinctly soviet feel.
 It’s an interesting place to explore.

 This spacious city blends together cathedrals, monasteries, skyscrapers and old communist buildings.